PaulGoes/DonkeyKong-TwistedJungle/README.md

-# Donkey Kong Arcade - Jungle Twist
+# Donkey Kong Arcade - Twisted

 This is the Donkey Kong - Twisted rom-hack for the arcade version of Donkey Kong.